gregorygavarian/Wordle-SQL/README.md

 |budgy|66|
 |...|...|

 These are all funny words, but I'll go with dumpy.
-It matched on the occurrence of a P. There are no letters that exclude those 15, so let's move to a depth-first search.
+It matched on the occurrence of a P. There are no words that exclude all 15 of those, so let's move to a depth-first search.
 From the information we have so far, we know that:

 * The word is not AROSE, CLINT, or DUMPY
 * R, and O are the second and third letters.